Use our Sketch nib in a Pump Pen. If you like to draw quickly with a flexible durable nib, this is a great pen for you.

 Polishing Sketch nibs

 Sketch nibs are similar to traditional fountain pens and last much longer than dip nibs.
+The only difference is that our Sketch nibs are not "tipped".
 Paper is rough, so your Sketch nibs will need polishing from time to time on the underside of the tip.

 You can use lapping paper to smooth your Sketch nibs, or you can use a piece of paper from a brown bag.
 Tear off a section measuring two or three inches to a side, wet the paper, and draw lazy circles and figures eights, then test the nib on your favorite drawing paper.
 Usually a few seconds of polishing is sufficient.
 Avoid over polishing.